Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 The dogs come in apricot, brindle, or fawn colors.
 They often have white markings on their feet, chest, chin, or nose.

 Dogo Argentino puppies need training to become great dogs.
-This breed is rare and challenging, so not everyone can provide the special care they require.
+This breed is rare and challenging, so not everyone can provide the specialized care it requires.

 Argentinian Mastiff